 Compliance with Acoustic Report C74

-The recommendations contained in the acoustic report prepared by Stantec dated 6/11/24], must be implemented during construction and use of the development.
+The recommendations contained in the acoustic report prepared by Stantec dated 6/11/24, must be implemented during construction and use of the development.

 A statement from an appropriately qualified acoustical consultant eligible for membership of the Association of Australian Acoustic Consultants, certifying that the acoustic mitigation measures outlined in the above stated report have been suitably incorporated into the development and that relevant noise criteria have been satisfied, must be submitted to the Principal Certifier for approval prior to the issue of the relevant Construction Certificate.